Interest rates make the forex world go ’round!

 Instances where the interest rates of the two countries move in opposite directions often produce some of the market’s largest swing.

-An interest rate increase in one currency combined with the interest rate decrease of the other currency is a perfect equation for sharp swings!
+An interest rate increase in one currency combined with the interest rate decrease of the other currency is the perfect equation for sharp swings!

 Nominal vs. Real Interest Rates